Reduce Food Waste

-In Canada, over 47% of edible food wasted occurs at home, with households wasting approximately $1400 worth of food each year.
+It’s easy to think that food waste is someone else’s problem, but 47% of food waste in Canada comes from our homes.
+This means households are wasting approximately 140 kg or $1,100 worth of food each year.
 The other 53% of food waste occurs along the food value chain, where food is produced, processed, transported or sold.

 We can all play a part in reducing food waste at home.
-Below are tips and resources for how.
+Below are tips and resources for how to do that.

 - Donate food items to the Sunshine Coast Food Bank or the Salvation Army on the Sunshine Coast.